cloudflare/cloudflare-docs/content/learning-paths/replace-vpn/build-policies/_index.md

 By the end of this module, you will be able to:

-- Deploy your first Zero Trust policies to secure access to your internal network.
+- Create Zero Trust policies to secure access to your private network.
--
+- Enforce WARP client session timeouts.
+- Discover Shadow IT within your private network.